-Stool is the most common specimen submitted to the diagnostic laboratory; the most commonly performed procedure in parasitology is the ova and parasite (O &P) examination.
+Stool is the most common specimen submitted to the diagnostic laboratory for the examination of parasitic infestations.
+The most commonly performed procedure in parasitology is the ova and parasite (O &P) examination.

-Gastro-intestinal infestations (infections) by parasites (Protozoan/Helminthes) are primarily diagnosed by detecting live motile trophozoites (for protozoans); cyst (inactive dormant stage of Protozoa) or eggs (in case of Helminthes) in stool.
+Gastro-intestinal infestations by parasites (protozoan/helminths) are primarily diagnosed by detecting live motile trophozoites (for protozoans); cyst (inactive dormant stage of protozoa) or eggs (in case of helminths) in the stool.

-Microscope slides made from faecal specimen of the patients can be examined under low and high power.
-These etiological agents are identified based on their morphological/staining (bile stained or not bile stained; in case of eggs of helminthes) characteristics.
+In some cases, the helminths (eggs/ova) are present in sufficient quantities to be found by direct examination of a small amount of feces, i.e. the direct smear.
+Microscope slides made from fecal specimens of the patients can be examined under low and high dry power.
+These etiological agents are identified based on their morphological/staining (For eggs of helminth; bile stained or not bile stained) characteristics.

-Saline wet mount is made by mixing a small quantity (about 2 mg) of faeces in a drop of saline placed on a clean glass slide.
-The smear is then examined under microscope.
-Saline wet mount is used for the detection of trophozoites and cysts of protozoa, and eggs and larvae of helminthes.
+Saline wet mount is made by mixing a small quantity (about 2 mg) of feces in a drop of saline placed on a clean glass slide.
+The smear is then examined under a microscope.
+Saline wet mount is used for the detection of trophozoites and cysts of protozoa, and eggs and larvae of helminths.

-It is particularly useful for detection of live motile trophozoites of E. histolytica, Giardia lamblia and Balantidium coli.
+It is particularly useful for the detection of live motile trophozoites of E. histolytica, Giardia lamblia, and Balantidium coli.

 Uses of Direct Wet Mount

-- To provide quick diagnosis of heavily infected specimen
+- To provide a quick diagnosis of the heavily infected specimen

-- To check organism motility (primarily protozoan trophozoties)
+- To check organism motility (primarily protozoan trophozoites)

-- To diagnose organisms that might not been seen from permanent stain methods
+- To diagnose organisms that might not be seen from permanent stain methods

 - Glass slides

 - Examine the specimen with the low power objective (10x) and low light.
-Begin at one corner of the smear and systematically examine successive adjacent swaths with the low power microscope.
-Low power examination includes entire area of 22 by 22 mm coverslip preparation (both saline and iodine).
+Begin at one corner of the smear and systematically examine (either up and down or laterally) successive adjacent swaths with the low power microscope.
+Low power examination includes an entire area of 22 by 22 mm coverslip preparation (both saline and iodine).

 Results from the direct smear examination should often be considered presumptive; however, some organisms could be definitely identified (Giardia lamblia cysts and Entamoeba coli cysts, helminth eggs, and larvae, Isospora belli oocysts).
 These reports should be considered “preliminary”, while the final report would be available after the results of concentration and permanent stained smear were available.